SBRG/MASSpy/README.rst

 License
 -------

-The masspy source is released under both the GPL and LGPL licenses.
+The **MASSpy** source is released under both the GPL and LGPL licenses.
 You may choose which license you choose to use the software under.
+However, please note that binary packages which include GLPK (such as the binary wheels distributed at https://pypi.python.org/pypi/cobra) and `libRoadRunner <https://pypi.org/project/libroadrunner/>`_ will be bound by their licenses as well.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License or the Lesser GNU